kisenpai/kisenpai/README.md

     return np.mean(labels_predicted == y_valid)
 ```
 This function was intitally passed to the FeatureSelector's constructor.
 The **get_selected_features()** returns a new dataset with selected columns (features) only.

+Here is a screenshot of one of the experiments we conducted with only 100 generation.
+You can see how the accuracy increases generation.
+It seems like it is stuck in a local-optima, but during previous tests, we reached 0.85 accuracy with 300 generations.

 ![alt text](https://github.com/kisenpai/kisenpai/blob/feature-selector/kisenpai/features/selector/Screenshot%202019-08-06%20at%2022.30.48.png "Performance Evolution")